Explore Georgia Tours

 • Conditions: Warm days (25-30°C lowlands), mountain passes open, longest daylight

-• Considerations: Peak tourist season; book Svaneti guesthouses ahead
+• Considerations: Peak tourist season, so book Svaneti guesthouses ahead

 Spring (April-May):